 Rinkeby's issues will not be news to anyone living in Sweden.
 In 2015 police included it in a list of 15 areas judged to be “particularly vulnerable”, while two years prior it was one of several areas in Stockholm which saw violent unrest.

-The area's challenges have been given renewed, global attention this week however, as Monday's riot coincided with US president Trump's factually inaccurate comments about crime and immigration in Sweden.
+The area's challenges have been given renewed, global attention this week however, as the riot on February 20th coincided with US president Trump's factually inaccurate comments about crime and immigration in Sweden.

 When The Local arrived in Rinkeby on Wednesday the atmosphere was calm, and there were few signs of the trouble from two nights before, with the exception of the occasional patched up window on shop fronts.
 But residents there still have plenty to say about the problems in the area.